anvilistas/anvil-extras/docs/guides/components/multi_select_dropdown.rst

     .anvil-role-ae-ms-option-label {}
     .anvil-role-ae-ms-option-subtext {}

-The multi select dropdown uses a popover, so additional styling can be done by following the Popover styling guide.
+For general popover styling that affects all popovers, see the Popover styling guide.